 The Council has a statutory requirement to prepare an estimate each January of the surplus or deficit on council tax expected to arise at the end of the financial year.
-In January 2023 it was estimated that there would be a £1.042m council tax surplus on the Collection Fund (£0.258m surplus in January 2022) and therefore this would be distributed to the relevant preceptors in 2023/24.
+In January 2024 it was estimated that there would be a £0.069m council tax deficit on the Collection Fund (£1.042m surplus in January 2023) and therefore this would be recovered from the relevant preceptors in 2024/25.